 that strategy a try.
 My husband now takes a green source multivitamin, choline,

-fish and flaxseed oil, and B vitamins, including sublingual B-12, as he seems to
+fish and flaxseed oil, and B vitamins, including sublingual B-12.
+My

 husband now takes lithium orotate as needed throughout the day.
 He usually has 2